szabgab/python.code-maven.com/books/python-flask/README.md

 Show how the one function for both GET and POST and the separate functions work in a more complete example.

+Take the jinja examples from python.org.il and show them in the slides.